newaeonweb/palindrome/README.md

 Go to: https://nodejs.org/en/download/, download and install the compatible version with your system.

+2- Install Dependencies:

+Open your shell and type:
+	npm install

-2- To run the program you should open your shell on `Palindrome folder ` and type:
+3- To run the program you should open your shell on `Palindrome folder ` and type:

 	node